samyak45/my-old-website/_posts/2017-01-25-rebels-who-they-are-and-why-you-need-them.md

 Rebels are epitomes of courage and fearlessness.
 Not that they aren't afraid or insecure.
 However, their fear of not succeeding exceeds their fear of failing.
 This fear is the foundation of their ability to think on their feet and act spontaneously, even when the risks are high.
 With the confidence to think for themselves and the courage to live what they believe in, they wage a constant battle against indoctrination and mind control; refusing to be programmed by the ‘values’ imposed by other generations and by the super "robots" in politics, economics, science, and religion.

-[//]:<>(However, they find common fears (such as death) ludicrous.
-Their biggest (and often only) fear is dying with their "mission" unaccomplished.)

 ![Sloane captured Kanan, Star Wars](http://samyakchoudhary.com/img/Sloane_captured_Kanan.png){: .center-image }

-Anyway, enough deification of these difficult to get along with mutineering menaces.
-Getting to the main point of why do you need them (especially if you are someone leading a team, project or organization)?
+Enough deification of these difficult to get along with mutineering menaces.
+Getting to why do you need them (especially if you are someone leading a team, project or organization)?

-> “The reasonable man adapts himself to the world: the unreasonable man persists in trying to adapt the world to himself.
+>“The reasonable man adapts himself to the world: the unreasonable man persists in trying to adapt the world to himself.
 Therefore all progress depends on the unreasonable man.” - George Bernard Shaw

 A journey of a thousand miles begins with one step and a transformation of human understanding can begin with one thought and one rebel.
 Every improvement in the human condition has come from someone pushing against the tide and speaking out, no matter what the consequences.